Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Method

 \subsection{Literature Review}

-We conducted a structured literature review to identify relevant previous work investigating the potential of decentralized technologies for \acp{e-prescription} following the guidelines proposed by Kitchenham and Charters~\cite{Kitchenham07guidelinesfor}.
+We conducted a structured literature review to identify relevant work investigating the potential of decentralized approaches for \acp{e-prescription} management systems following the guidelines proposed by~\citet{Kitchenham07guidelinesfor}.
 Accordingly, we derived our search string on the basis of our research question~\cite{Kitchenham07guidelinesfor}: ``blockchain AND prescription AND health''.
-We decided against using synonyms for blockchain technology as it is regarded the most prominent concept associated with decentralization and often serves as a solution for implementing \acp{e-prescription} in a decentralized way~\cite{he2019blockmeds, tanwar2020blockchain, thatcher2020rxblock}.
+We decided against using synonyms for blockchain technology as it is regarded as the most prominent concept associated with decentralization and often serves as a solution for implementing \acp{e-prescription} in a decentralized way~\cite{he2019blockmeds, tanwar2020blockchain, thatcher2020rxblock}.
 We screened the databases ACM~Digital~Library, AISeL, arXiv, IEEE~Xplore, Google~Scholar, ScienceDirect and Web~of~Science as they represent the prevailing databases in the computer science and information systems research domain.
 The initial search yielded~6,009 results in total (see figure~\ref{fig:literature_review}).